trentrichardson/Clientside/README.md

 	sudo apt-get install nodejs

 For other linux distrobutions this may be a click away in your package manager.
-The plugin uses nodejs to execute serverside javascript (jslint and jsbeautify)
+The plugin uses nodejs to execute serverside javascript (jslint and csslint)

 INSTALL
 -------

-- Copy or clone the repository from https://github.com/trentrichardson/Clientside into your packages folder
+- Copy or clone the repository from https://github.com/trentrichardson/Clientside into your packages folder ("Packages/Clientside")
 - Go to the Preferences -> Package Settings -> Clientside and set preferences and nodejs path

 CONFIGURE